 Start a Waste Segregation Initiative at Your School Today

-The impact of waste segregation goes beyond just reducing the amount of that ends up in landfills—it instills lifelong habits in students and creates more environmentally responsible communities.
+The impact of waste segregation goes beyond just reducing the amount of trash that ends up in landfills—it instills lifelong habits in students and creates more environmentally responsible communities.
 By introducing these practices in schools, you have the power to nurture a new generation of eco-conscious citizens who actively contribute to protecting our planet.
 Whether through creative projects, waste audits, or engaging campaigns, each small step adds up to a significant difference.
 It’s time to take action.
 Start a waste segregation initiative at your school today, and lead the charge toward a sustainable future.